Nicky Mann, Protected Crop Australia: “Australia's protected crop industry is at an extremely exciting time”

 Over the past five years, the Australian horticultural industry has experienced rapid growth in many sectors.
 “Producers of many horticultural products are considering some type of protection on, around or under their crops, such as nets, hydroponics, the use of substrates, plastic tunnels, retractable greenhouses, multi-span greenhouses, high-tech greenhouses or even indoor vertical farms.
 There is already a farm in New South Wales that grows avocados in retractable greenhouses, ”says Nicky.

-Especially soft fruits such as blueberries and raspberries, almonds, avocados, citrus and greenhouse crops such as tomatoes, cucumbers, peppers and aubergines have increased in production, especially snack tomatoes, snack cucumbers and snack peppers.
-“But there are also ginger, turmeric, dragon fruit, figs, cherries and many other horticultural crops that were traditionally grown outdoors under nets, plastic covers, etc. and thus tissue culture, propagators, and young plant nurseries had to grow accordingly and become much more sophisticated and mechanized.”
+Especially soft fruits such as blueberries and raspberries, almonds, avocados, citrus fruits and greenhouse crops such as tomatoes, cucumbers, peppers and eggplants have increased in production, especially snack tomatoes, snack cucumbers and snack peppers.
+“But there are also ginger, turmeric, dragon fruit, figs, cherries and many other horticultural crops that were traditionally grown outdoors under nets, plastic covers, etc. and therefore tissue culture, propagators and young plant nurseries had to grow accordingly and became much more sophisticated and mechanized."

-Additionally, there has been an increase in medical cannabis production in Australia, “and during COVID, the garden and nursery industry, including flower production, literally boomed in growth, which is surprising after many years of hard trading in this sector”.
+Additionally, there has been an increase in medical cannabis production in Australia, "and during COVID, the garden and nursery industry, including flower production, literally blossomed in growth, which is surprising after many years of hard trading in this sector.

 Fresh produce market

 According to Nicky, there are multiple causes for growth.
-“Consumers are definitely more aware of the health benefits of fresh fruits and vegetables, and the incredible increase in consumption of items like blueberries, avocados and almonds was a direct result of marketing campaigns for the health benefits. of these particular products.
-Consumers just went crazy for blueberries especially, so everyone took to planting blueberries, especially under tunnels and in substrates to harvest crops faster to meet the growing demand for this high-antioxidant fruit, which was also on the rise. generating incredible profits for producers.
-However, blueberry supplies have vastly improved in Australia and prices have come down, so growers now need to become more efficient and take their growth and viability to new heights."
+“Consumers are definitely more aware of the health benefits of fresh fruits and vegetables, and the incredible increase in consumption of products like blueberries, avocados and almonds was a direct result of health benefits marketing campaigns.” of these particular products.
+Consumers just went crazy for blueberries especially, so everyone rushed to plant blueberries, especially under tunnels and in substrates to harvest crops faster to meet the growing demand for this high-antioxidant fruit, which was also generating incredible profits for producers.
+However, blueberry supply has greatly improved in Australia and prices have dropped, so growers now need to be more efficient and take their growth and viability to new heights.”

-He adds that the Australian market lags a bit behind Europe, “but there is a push for more fresh fruits and vegetables to be added for consumer convenience, and there is a greater focus on healthy, tasty and easy-to-prepare snacks. ”. salads and meals with fresh products.
-However, the vast size of our country also adds a layer of complexity, as transportation distances are enormous and getting produce to markets and/or consumers can sometimes take days to arrive, so variety selection to cultivate you must take this into account. ”
+He adds that Australia's market is a little behind Europe, "but there is a push for more fresh fruits and vegetables to be added for greater consumer convenience, and there is a greater focus on healthy, tasty and easy-to-prepare snacks." ». salads and meals with fresh products.
+However, the vast size of our country also adds a layer of complexity, as transportation distances are enormous and getting products to markets and/or consumers can sometimes take days to arrive, so variety selection To cultivate you must take this into account. »

-Australia has also been focused on exporting to Asia, which is nearby, in the last 5 years.
-“With large populations getting rich on our doorstep, there are plenty of opportunities for Australia and New Zealand.
-In fact, a lot of work has been done to ensure that we are producing the kinds of products that those countries and their consumers want and need. ”
+Australia has also focused on exporting to nearby Asia over the past 5 years.
+“With large populations becoming rich on our doorstep, there are many opportunities for Australia and New Zealand.
+In fact, a lot of work has been done to ensure that we are producing the types of products that those countries and their consumers want and need. »

 Get the most out of your cultivation